A Difficult Challenge

 They responded.

-I recalled that a friend sent to me some documents before through Google Drive.
+I recalled that a friend sent me some documents before through Google Drive.
 That was the first time I used Google Drive.
-I called that friend and asked if it is possible to share with a person a Google Drive folder/subfolder and both of us (only) could access that folder/subfolder.
+I called that friend and asked if it was possible to share a Google Drive folder/subfolder with a person, and both of us (only) could access that folder/subfolder.
 The answer was yes.
 My problem was solved.

 I created a Google Drive folder for each of the classes assigned to me this (spring) semester.
 After that, I created individual subfolders for each member of the class.
-It was tedious but it is the best way I could organize the assignments (and other requirements) of my students.
+It was tedious, but it was the best way I could organize my students’ assignments (and other requirements).

 Individual Class Folders

-In the process, I had to require them to create Gmail accounts so creating (and accessing) the Google Drive folder would be easier.
-As a result, starting the second week of the semester, they were not sending their assignments to my email anymore.
+In the process, I had to require them to create Gmail accounts to make creating (and accessing) the Google Drive folder easier.
+As a result, starting the second week of the semester, they were no longer sending their assignments to my email.
 The flood of e-mails in my G-mail account subsided.
-All they need to do is to open their Google Drive folder and drag and drop to the subfolder we are sharing whatever I require them to submit.
+All they need to do is to open their Google Drive folder and drag and drop to the subfolder we are sharing, whatever I require them to submit.

 Individual Student Subfolders Inside a Class Folder

 In the past, I require students to maintain a portfolio.
-I asked them to submit to me a folder (South Korean students call it “file”), with their name, student number and class code.
+I asked them to submit to me a folder (South Korean students call it “file”), with their name, student number, and class code.
 In those folders, they keep the results of their quizzes, exercises, tests, and other graded activities.
-I keep in my office those folders and bring them to class when we meet so they could check their own scores and see how are they performing.
+I keep those folders in my office and bring them to class when we meet so they can check their scores and see how they are performing.
 It enables them to track their own progress.
-They can literally determine weekly how many of the 100 grade points they need for the course they already have.
-That’s possible because at the beginning of the semester I give my students a grade checklist/guide and transmutation tables and teach them how to manually compute their own grades.
+They can determine weekly how many 100-grade points they need for the course they already have.
+That’s possible because, at the beginning of the semester, I give my students a grade checklist/guide and transmutation tables and teach them how to manually compute their own grades.
 So, I make sure that I mark/check their quizzes, exercises, and whatever I require them to submit before our next meeting.
 If I also need to communicate something (related to our course) to specific students, I would insert notes in their individual folders.

 With the Google Drive folder/subfolder, my portfolio system just turned digital.